 The pan comes with a pre-seasoning that most feel is effective in its nonstick properties, even when handling finicky eggs.
 And all are in agreement that the more this pan is used and tended to with a bit of oil, the better its food release qualities – with a handful comparing it to the release of a Teflon coating.

 A good majority of reviewers remark that both cleaning and seasoning are easy and quick.
 They either followed DeBuyer’s directions before using, or used their own seasoning regime to develop a patina.
 And washing up is completed with just hot water and paper towels, plus a drop of fresh oil afterwards.

 Even heat distribution is another top quality with the Mineral B, with a number of owners saying it is equal to or better than tri-ply.

 A lot of reviewers also comment on the professional hands-on build and high-quality materials used, likening it to the feel of a well-constructed tool.
-The materials are uniform in thickness and consistent in density, it’s solidly made of durable goods, and it shows top-notch finishing details – this is a reliable piece of cookware that delivers as it should.
+The materials are uniform in thickness and consistent in density, solidly made of durable goods, with top-notch finishing details – this is a reliable piece of cookware that delivers as it should.

 And it doesn’t warp, even when subjected to intense and aggressive heating.
 Overall, this is an easy to care for, worry-free pan.